Video games have been around for a long time, and they’ve continued to develop over the years into cinematic masterpieces.

 Ed quickly taught himself how to repair basic electrical appliances, continually upgrading his knowledge and skills, which eventually led him into a career in tech - and a consistent focus on making a better life for himself and his family.

-Smith studied Marketing and Computer Science before beginning a job at Marbelite as a traffic control tech.
+Smith studied Marketing and Computer Science before becoming a traffic control tech at Marbelite.
 With the boom of microprocessor-based circuit designs, Smith’s job sent him to vocational classes to learn how to work with microprocessor circuits.

 Despite being the early 1970s and Smith having grown up in one of New York’s most impoverished neighbourhoods, “race never played a part during the hiring process”, which allowed Ed to contribute vastly to the company and make history in the games industry.